qaware/from-rest-to-grpc-workshop/workshop/exercise-0/README.md

 # Environment Setup

+If you use Github Codespaces all Tooling is already installed for you!
+So you can simply proceed with the next exercise :)

 ## Java Development Environment

 You need an IDE of your choice as well as JDK11 to implement the microservices.